justinp3r/reddit_bot/README.md

 # reddit_bot
-a bot that lets you choose what subreddit to check, what comments to respond to. what responses to chose from and how long the running time should be.
+A bot that provides users with the ability to select the subreddit to monitor, the comments to which to respond, the options for replies, and the desired duration of operation.

 Starting Setup
 To initiate the program, a setup prompt will appear, requesting your Reddit API data.